 Following the paper, the system was developed and then piloted over the following year until it was made available for general market release and promotion in 2005.
 It has since been adopted by private and public sectors in the UK and internationally, where it plays an important role in supporting lean implementation and in creating a continuous improvement culture – through, for example, fostering engagement, building up workforce continuous improvement expertise and providing recognition and rewards for employees.
 See the list of accredited organisations.

-In January 2014 a University licenced company was launched, Lean Competency Services Ltd, to develop the LCS and exploit its potential.
-This is managed by Simon Elias, former LERC director and chief architect of the LCS.
+In January 2014 an independent company was launched, Lean Competency Services Ltd, which holds the Cardiff University licence to operate and develop the LCS.
+This is managed and controlled by Simon Elias, former LERC director and chief architect of the LCS.

 It offers the following services: